Neither can we!

 So when will we finally be seeing Better Call Saul on Netflix?

 Provided AMC and the show’s producers actually stick to their guns with regard to the February 8, 2015 premiere date, it’s conceivable that Netflix users and Saul Goodman fans will see the entire first season air sometime in early summer 2015.
 Not yet a Netflix customer?
-Get you ZERO risk Netflix free trial account here.
+Read our ultimate guide on how to get Netflix free for 30 days.

 Stay tuned for more updates as they come to light.
 But make sure you check out the latest teaser trailer below.